Lucia's Blog: 2022-07-10

 “So flee youthful passions.”
 (22a)

 Paul compels Timothy to flee from his youthful evil desires.
 That same warning applies to us today (both young and old).
 You don't have to be young to suffer from youthful lusts (1 Corinthians 6:18 1 Timothy 4:12; 1 Timothy 5:2).
 For Timothy to accomplish this, he would have to make a conscious decision and effort to do so ( 1 Timothy 6:11).
 Timothy had to choose the right direction, the path of righteousness, to pursue that which is right and holy before God (Hebrews 12:14).
 In other words, he had to practice all that is good and godly.
 He had to practice righteousness in all his dealings with people.
 He had to demonstrate faith, love, and peace to everyone, as others were doing (1 Corinthians 1:2; Acts 9:11).
 This same admonition applies to us today.
-We must pursue from a pure heart those things that are righteous and holy.
+From a pure heart, we must pursue righteous and holy things.

 However, other youthful desires include: